weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 the trimmings of existence, she experienced a deep, almost holy joy in the routine of the day.
-To see about her, her husband and parents, little Meriwether usually in Joel's arms, gave her, she confessed almost shamefacedly to Sylvia, "thoughts that lay too deep for <span id="calibre_link-366" page-number="291" page-name="Page:There Is Confusion.djvu/297" page-index="297" page-quality="3" title="Page:There_Is_Confusion.djvu/297"></span>tears."
+To see about her, her husband and parents, little Meriwether usually in Joel's arms, gave her, she confessed almost shamefacedly to Sylvia, "thoughts that lay too deep for tears."
 She rarely regretted leaving the stage and although she sang sometimes in churches and concerts and once even went on a brief tour, she almost never danced except in the ordinary way.